-Use the zipper foot to sew to the right or left of the zipper or to sew close to a cord.
+Use the zipper foot to sew to the right or left of the zipper.
+It can also be used to make or insert piping.

 INSERTING ZIPPERS

 To sew down the right side, attach left side of zipper foot to presser foot holder so that the needle passes through the opening on the left side of the foot.